 Further, we are subject to certain comprehensive state laws governing the processing of personal information.
 In particular, the California Consumer Privacy Act ("CCPA") took effect on January 1, 2020, and imposed privacy compliance obligations with regard to the personal information of California residents.
 This legislation created significant new requirements for identifying, managing, securing, tracking, producing, and deleting consumer personal information and granted new rights to California residents, including the right to opt out of their data being sold to a third party by the Company.
 The CCPA defines personal information extremely broadly as "information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household."
 Like the international privacy laws discussed below, this creates greater complexity in implementing a compliance program to support these requirements.
 The CCPA law became enforceable by the California Attorney General on July 1, 2020, and the Company has implemented significant mechanisms to promote compliance with this law.
 The CCPA's protections have been expanded by the California Privacy Rights Act ("CPRA"), which became operational in most key respects on January 1, 2023.
-Similar laws have been proposed or passed at the U.S. federal and state level, including the Virginia Consumer Data Protection Act, which took effect on July 1, 2023, the Colorado Consumer Protection Act, which took effect on July 1, 2023, and the Utah Consumer Privacy Act, which took effect on December 31, 2023.
-We expect that other states will enact similar legislation in the future, and we will be required to analyze the effect of each of these laws on our business.
+Similar laws continued to be proposed or passed at the U.S. federal and state level, including the Texas Data Privacy and Security Act, which took effect on July 1, 2024, the Oregon Consumer Privacy Act, which took effect on July 1, 2024, the Montana Consumer Data Privacy Act, which took effect on October 1, 2024, the Delaware Personal Data Privacy Act, which took effect on January 1, 2025, the Nebraska Data Privacy Act, which took effect on January 1, 2025, the Nebraska Data Privacy Act, which took effect on January 1, 2025, the New Hampshire Privacy Act, which took effect on January 1, 2025 and the New Jersey Data Privacy Act, which took effect on January 15, 2025.
+We expect that other states will enact

 Due to the Company's international expansion, we are subject to a variety of international laws which serve to protect the personal data of individuals who are located in those countries.
 These laws include the European Union's General Data Protection Regulation ("GDPR"), the United Kingdom GDPR, and similar privacy laws in other jurisdictions.
 These laws cover a broader range of data in addition to patient data including data of employees, clients, and other individuals whose data we hold.
 Like HIPAA, these laws contain regulatory requirements for both robust data privacy and security programs and require data breach reporting should personal data be used or disclosed in a manner not allowed under the laws.
 Penalties for violations of these laws can be significant; for instance, GDPR's maximum penalties are up to the greater of 4.0% of a company's annual global turnover or €20.0 million.
-Although the Company's business is conducted primarily in the United States, we do receive some samples for clinical testing from countries outside of the United States, have employee data from European Union and the United Kingdom and we collect data of individuals internationally as part of the Company's Advanced Diagnostics business, which obligates us to comply with these laws.
+Although the Company's business is conducted primarily in the United States, we do receive some samples for clinical testing from countries outside of the United States, have employee data from European Union and the United Kingdom and we collect data of individuals internationally as part of the business, which obligates us to comply with these laws.
 We have developed privacy and security programs intended to meet these international obligations and continue to reassess and improve these programs continually.